Retflow/SwapWallpaperWT/README.md

   cwp -h will show the help page

   just write the name without extension
-  e.g. if you have a wallpaper.png
+  e.g. if you have wallpaper.png
   write: cwp swap wallpaper